kapella-hub/monitor_report_agent/README.md

 ```

 The service stores data in `monitor.db` by default.
 Override with `DATABASE_PATH` if needed.

+On startup, the service will auto-create a single local target named by `DEFAULT_TARGET_NAME` when no targets exist.
+You can
+rename it via the env var or create additional targets via the API at any time.

 ### Optional: use Postgres instead of SQLite